Embedding and learning with signatures: Signature domain and performance

 The results of this procedure are shown in Figure \ref{fig:dyadic_partition_results}.
 First, it is clear that a dyadic order of $0$, which corresponds to computing the signature on the whole interval $[0,1]$, yields the best results.
 Indeed, the curve is always above the others for the Quick, Draw!~and Motion Sense datasets.
 This is less obvious for the Urban Sound dataset, as the curve $q=0$ is really close to the one corresponding to a dyadic order of $1$.
 However, it still achieves a better result for most truncation orders $k$.
 This difference between datasets can be linked to their length: it seems that the longer the series, the better the accuracy of thin dyadic partitions.
 Indeed, high dyadic orders perform best for the Urban Sound dataset, which has an average of 170 000 sampled time points (see Table \ref{tab:dataset_summary}), whereas it is clear that each new dyadic split decreases accuracy for the Quick, Draw!~data, which has an average of 44 sampled points.

-In a nutshell, few local information seems to be lost when the signature of the whole path is computed, although it may be worth considering partitions of the path for long streams.
+In a nutshell, little local information seems to be lost when the signature of the whole path is computed.
+However, it may be worth considering partitions of the path for long streams.